-ACA will reimburse expenses incurred by it's Committee members when attending a conference or function as a representative for the organisation, or in order to complete an official task required by the organisation.
+Animal Care Australia will reimburse expenses incurred by Committee members when attending a conference or function as a representative for the organisation, or in order to complete an official task required by the organisation.

 The Expenses Reimbursement Form must be completed and emailed along with appropriate receipts, to either the President or Secretary for approval.
 The Treasurer will then process the approved Form.
-Forms can be found by searching 'Reimbursement' in the FILES section of the ACA Facebook Group.
+Forms can be found by searching 'Reimbursement' in the FILES section of the Animal Care Australia Facebook Group.